wendywarren/ac-type/scratchpad.md

 ---
 layout: subpage
 type: subpage
+level: 3
 title: "ScratchPad"
 deck: Web site notes and Todo's.
 ---

 ## To Do

+- Create a course calendar file they can subscribe to.
 - [This page](https://mailchi.mp/smashingmagazine/307-css-tools-css-data-charts-and-fluid-typography-i9vya8jfrk-1133426?e=db00feeaa2) has a pile of good HTML/CSS tips on it.
 - Investigate Miro, Padlet for collaboration
 - Create a section with useful links